 A location in the Type-1 HARQ-ACK codebook for HARQ-ACK information

-corresponding to a single SPS PDSCH release is same as for a corresponding SPS PDSCH reception.
+corresponding to a single SPS PDSCH release is same as for a corresponding SPS PDSCH reception in the last slot that overlaps with the PDCCH carrying the SPS PDSCH release.

-corresponding to multiple SPS PDSCH releases by a single DCI format is same as for a corresponding SPS PDSCH reception with the lowest SPS configuration index among the multiple SPS PDSCH releases.
+corresponding to multiple SPS PDSCH releases by a single DCI format is same as for a corresponding SPS PDSCH reception with the lowest SPS configuration index among the multiple SPS PDSCH releases in the last slot that overlaps with the PDCCH carrying the SPS PDSCH release.

 Summary of alternatives: